The FM Professional

 Key partners in a hybrid transition

-Like we’ve covered, employees are the ultimate stakeholders in this hybrid journey.
-To ensure companies are maximizing both their hybrid workplace and the employee experience, they need to keep their needs at the forefront.
+As we’ve covered, employees are the ultimate stakeholders in this hybrid journey.
+To ensure companies are maximizing both their hybrid workplace and the employee experience, they need to keep employee needs at the forefront.

 Two key partners need to work closely together in this process.

-First, HR and people management plays an important role in both setting policy, as well as in communicating it to team members.
+First, human resources and people management play an important role in both setting policy and communicating it to team members.

-And second, IT and office facility management will be responsible for implementing the right hybrid workplace technology to create a seamless transition.
+Second, IT and office facility management is responsible for implementing the right hybrid workplace technology to create a seamless transition.

 Hybrid-change-strategies